SamuelRahwa/SamuelRahwa/README.md

 ### Hey y'all!
 My name is Sam Rahwa and I'm starting my career in the Tech Field.
 I recently graduated from the Flatiron School's Data Science Program and with an MBA in Finance from the University of Denver.
 I was born, raised and currently reside in Denver, Colorado.
-I'm the youngest of three siblings and a lot of cousins.
-I would also argue that mac and cheese should be eaten with a fork, not a spoon.

 > My favorite cheesy data sciecne joke is:
 >> I have a machine learning joke, but it is not performing as well on a new audience.